 “We definitely see Zendesk as more than a piece of software,” added Roy Sunstrum, VP of Customer Support.
 “I’ve never seen, in my course of business, the amount of focus on relationships—and not just on relationships that have a selling tone, but really on customers as a community.”

-Expecting to spend a month rolling out Zendesk’s family of products, support leaders flipped the ‘on’ switch and were pleasantly surprised.
+Expecting to spend a month rolling out Zendesk, support leaders flipped the ‘on’ switch and were pleasantly surprised.
 Within a single day, agents were up to speed.
-The team found Zendesk Supoort to be flexible and easy to use—and, importantly, fast.
+The team found Zendesk Support to be flexible and easy to use—and, importantly, fast.
 Load times were no longer an issue and support leadership was now equipped with near real-time data.

-Shopify’s ecommerce gurus could focus on a single workspace to support customers after integrating other applications with Zendesk’s products.
+Shopify’s ecommerce gurus could focus on a single workspace to support customers after integrating other applications with Zendesk.

 “There was a time at Shopify where I think the leaders of the company really saw support as required because of failure of product—that a perfect product would mean there was no need for support,” Sunstrum said.
 “And I think everybody’s gotten past that and said it’s really the human experience coupled with a wonderful product experience that’s going to drive our merchant count up, and what’s going to have them stay and spend more with us.”

-Another reason Zendesk has been able to scale with Shopify through their growth is because of Zendesk’s extensive apps marketplace and flexible API.
+Zendesk’s extensive apps marketplace and flexible API were also key in helping Shopify to scale its support.
 For example, Shopify uses the Twilio API to extend Zendesk Support into a custom-built call center, providing full visibility across voice and email tickets, which has enabled the team to focus on providing an ever-more effortless merchant experience.

-Other integrations that help Sunstrum’s team gain efficiencies include Salesforce and Gainsight, which help to prevent churn and surface more CRM data to agents as they upsell and cross-sell.
-Shopify also uses SurveyMonkey Create to collect Voice of the Customer data, and several other Zendesk-built apps including Time Tracking, Ticket Redaction, and Five Most Recent.
+Integrations with Salesforce and Gainsight also help Sunstrum’s team gain efficiencies by helping to prevent churn and surface more CRM data to agents as they upsell and cross-sell.
+Shopify also uses SurveyMonkey Create to collect Voice of the Customer data, as well as several other Zendesk-built apps including Time Tracking, Ticket Redaction, and Five Most Recent.